silencial/silencial.github.io/content/posts/mobile-robots.md

 `Dubins.py`: utility function for Dubins path

-`ROSPlanner.py`: take goal from rviz and do planning. <mark>Be careful of the frame change between map and world</mark>
+`ROSPlanner.py`: take goal from rviz and do planning. ==Be careful of the frame change between map and world==

 1. Load map info
 2. Construct graph and save for later use